-Most roads are well maintained and most traffic users know and obey to the driving rules quite well.
+Most roads are well maintained and most traffic users know and obey the driving rules quite well.
 However, always drive defensively and at limited speed, lock your doors and avoid driving after dark due to badly lit roads and livestock that can cross the road unexpectedly.
 Do not leave valuables in your car when it's unattended and always carry cash, water and a charged mobile phone with you.
 Check the Driving in Kenya section for more travel tips.

 How about crime in Kenya?

 With regards to crimes such as theft, be streetsmart, as you are traveling in a country where the population is considerably less wealthy than you are.
-Don’t leave valuables in the car, always try to park the car at a secure spot, leave your diamond rings at home and try not to leave your valuables up for grabs in your hotel room.
+Don’t leave valuables in the car, always park the car at a secure spot, leave your diamond rings at home and try not to leave your valuables up for grabs in your hotel room.
 However, hotel theft is not a big problem.